Do you have an older computer that you’re thinking about replacing because it runs too slowly?

 I know how enticing the idea of simply junking it and replacing it with a brand new PC can be, but you might be better off replacing the operating system instead.

-Note: If you’re wondering what you should do now that Microsoft has abandoned your PC’s old version of Windows, replacing your Windows 7 installation with Linux is an excellent option, especially if you mainly use your computer for browsing the Internet, sending and receiving email, “Facebooking” and such.
+If you’re wondering what you should do now that Microsoft has abandoned your PC’s old version of Windows, replacing your Windows 7 installation with Linux is an excellent option.

 Think back to the day you bought that old PC and brought it home.
 It seemed like a speed demon at the time, didn’t it?

 There are a couple of reasons why that same computer seems to run as slow as frozen molasses today: